hotrod1994/shakespeare/script.md

+Roderigo
-Roderigo: That Othello will do well if he can pull this off
+>That Othello will do well if he can pull this off

+Iago
-Iago: Wake up Brabantio, chase him down, antagonize him, make him angry at Othello.
+>Wake up Brabantio, chase him down, antagonize him, make him angry at Othello.

+Roderigo
-Roderigo: Here's his house, I'll shout at him
+>Here's his house, I'll shout at him

-Iago: Yes!
+Iago
+>Yes!
 Scream at him!
 Of fires across the city.

-Roderigo: Brabantio!
+Roderigo
+>Brabantio!
 Brabantio!
 Wake up, Brabantio!

-Iago: Brabantio!
+Iago
+>Brabantio!
 You've got burglars in your house!
 Your daughters been stolen, as have your bags!

 Brabantio: What the hell are you talking about?
 I'm trying to sleep.
 Leave me alone!